landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 {% end %}

 In the above file load order I annotated file #55 which is `..\Maps\menu\menu.unr`.
-The `common.lin` file has 54 Unreal Engine Package files, and #55 happens to be the map which is loading and has its own dedicated `.lin` file: `menu.lin`.
-This hints that the `common.lin` archive genuinely contains only 54 files and anything else is read from level-specific archives.
+The `common.lin` file has 54 Linker files and #55 in the above listing happens to be the map which is loading and has its own dedicated `.lin` file.
+This is a strong indicator that the `common.lin` archive genuinely contains only 54 files and anything else is read from level-specific archives.

 I also set a breakpoint in the function which deserializes exports (called `Preload`) and did some logging of which export is read and when a stream seek occurred: